juliensimon/sagemaker-inference-container-cpu/helm/README.md

 ## Prerequisites

-- Kubernetes cluster with ARM64 nodes (Graviton instances)
+- Kubernetes cluster with AMD64/ARM64 nodes (assuming ARM64 in the rest of the doc)
 - Helm 3.x
 - kubectl configured to access your cluster
 - Docker (for local image building)